OpenOLAT: Courses and learning resources

 The course system is the central element in OpenOLAT.
 It is separated into areas for learners and authors.
 Users with author roles can create and manage courses and learning resources in the authoring environment.
 Using the various learning resources, many different learning scenarios can be represented in the integrated course editor, including areas for cooperation and collaboration.
 Learning resources can be created or imported, and can be integrated into one or even multiple courses by creating a reference.
 Changing a referenced learning resource changes it in all places where is used.

+The following learning resources are available in OpenOlat: